Custom And Practice In Employment Contracts

 Risks for employers

 Where customs and practices have become well-established in the workplace, there is a risk for employers that such customs and practices may be deemed implied terms and so form part of the employment contract between the employer and their employees.
-This may be the case even if the custom appears to be an informal ‘perk’ allowed by the employer.
+This may be the case even if the custom appears to be an informal perk allowed by the employer.

 Any amendments to an employment contract must be agreed between the parties to the contract and failure to obtain that agreement could result in a breach of the contract.
 Additionally, an employer has a duty to act reasonably in relation to its employees.
 So, if an employer chooses to change or end a long-standing custom or practice, they might be in breach of the employment contract between them and their employees.
 This could, at the very least, lead to misunderstandings and disgruntled employees but could also result in the employees resigning and then claiming constructive dismissal against the employer as a result of the breach.

-That said, employers are able to unilaterally change employment terms if the change can be justified as a necessary ‘business reason’.
+That said, employers are able to unilaterally change employment terms if the change can be justified as a necessary business reason.
 Although a breach will still have occurred, an employment tribunal may determine that the employer acted in a justifiable manner.
 Employers should, however, be wary about relying on this and are advised to seek legal advice before making any unilateral changes.

-Employers who have acquired employees under TUPE following the purchase of a business, risk ‘acquiring’ the customs and practices from the selling employer and having to continue with these even if they are against their business interests.
+Employers who have acquired employees under TUPE following the purchase of a business, risk acquiring the customs and practices from the selling employer and having to continue with these even if they are against their business interests.
 Transferred employees are well-protected and employers should be particularly careful about acting in contravention of TUPE.

 How can employers protect themselves?

-There are various ways in which employers can reduce the risk of a custom or practice being deemed an implied term of their employees’ employment contracts.
+There are several steps employers can take to reduce the risk of a custom or practice being deemed an implied term of their employees’ employment contracts.
+Employers should avoid including informal benefits in employment contracts, policies or staff handbooks.
+For example, if it is customary to provide employees with a Christmas present, this should not be set out in writing anywhere.

 Need assistance?